randomcoww/blog/vrrp-gateway.md

 - Reduce Keepalived `advert_int` to reduce time to failover.
 This requires a low latency connection between nodes.
 This defaults to 1s, which caused connections to my self hosted remote audio stream to drop on failover.
 Reducing this to 0.1 fixed the issue.

-- Setup conntrackd.
+- Set up conntrackd.
 This replicates connection states between nodes so that they are not lost on failover.
 I will be honest - I haven't found any tests that show this improve any use case and I'm not actually 100% sure that I have it working correctly.
 It appears in a number of VRRP examples, so I assume it is helpful.
 This requires a dedicated network for connection syncing depending on configuration.

 ### Confguration examples